 What I found was so personal it made my teeth ache...

 Her grandmother was one of the founders of the Beatty Museum.
-She'd take the Greyhound from Las Vegas and stay with her in the summers.
+In her youth, she rode The Dog (Greyhound) from Las Vegas to stay with her in the summers.
 Later, when she grew up, she served on the Board and is now a paid staff person.
 She also has a position on the Fire Brigade as an EMT but doesn't like the potential for wrong (life-saving or threatening) decisions.
 She has a four year degree in nursing and a three year old daughter.
 Her daughter was born at noon on Dec 24th.
 (I delivered at 6:00 a.m.)

 She's waiting on a ticket to Scotland where a 44 year old man she loves awaits.
 He's a gallery owner and they've known each other six years.
 She's 30...the same age difference as Frayda (a millionairess I loved who died of pancreatic cancer in 2006) and I. A year ago they spent time together in a big city (I missed the name...perhaps NY or Paris) going to museums and galleries.
 They skype frequently.